openHBP/django-odk/README.md

 ## XForm Create & Load
 Connect to django-odk => **Available form** => Add and follow 4 steps:

-1. Build an XLSForm file with 3 tabs 'survey', 'choices', 'settings' [Cfr documentation](https://docs.getodk.org/xlsform/)
+1. Build an XLSForm file with 3 tabs 'survey', 'choices', 'settings' [Cfr documentation](https://docs.getodk.org/xlsform/).
+Do not forget to add 'today' & 'username' fields in Survey tab!

 2. Upload xlsx file (XForm) by clicking on 'Choose file' and Save

-3. Convert xlsx file to xml XForm compatible file
+3. Convert xlsx file to xml XForm compatible file [Thanks pyxform!](https://github.com/XLSForm/pyxform)

 From this point, you are ready to go with form encoding on your smartphone!